top of page

 AGHAGHIA

-INDEPENDENT SCHOLAR OF KINNAUR IN THE WESTERN HIMALAYA
+INDEPENDENT SCHOLAR ROOTED IN WESTERN HIMALAYA

-CULTURAL IMMERSION & ADVENTURE TOUR GUIDE
+CULTURAL IMMERSION AND EDUCATIONAL TOUR GUIDE IN THE HIMALAYA

 With deep connections to the Kinnauri people since 2010, Aghaghia Rahimzadeh explores the rapid socio-environmental changes occurring in the Kinnaur region of the Indian Himalaya.